Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 }
 ```

-`decline:` accepts a single `completionHandler` parameter to indicate if an error occurred in the process.
+`reject:` accepts a single `completionHandler` parameter to indicate if an error occurred in the process.

 ## Hangup a call